On the Manhattan pinball problem: Enhancement

-for large enough $n$.
-Here, $A'_{n}$ denotes the event that there is a path of closed edges in the tilted rectangle joining some vertex on northwest side $\left\{(x,y)\in T_{n}: x-y= -2n\right\}$ to some vertex on southeast side $\left\{(x,y)\in T_{n}: x-y= 2n \right\}$.
-See Figure \ref{fig:3} for an illustration. \end{prop} The following well-known lemma states that in the supercritical phase (i.e. $p>\frac{1}{2}$), the crossing event $A'_{n}$ happens with high probability. \begin{lemma} For any $p>\frac{1}{2}$, there is constant $c>0$ such that for large enough $n$. \end{lemma} \begin{proof} Follow the argument prior to \cite[Lemma (11.22)]{grimmett1999percolation}. \end{proof} Together with Proposition \ref{prop:event-A'_n} and Lemma \ref{lem:prob-crossing}, we have
+for large enough $n$. \end{prop} The following well-known lemma states that in the supercritical phase (i.e. $p>\frac{1}{2}$), the crossing event $A'_{n}$ happens with high probability. \begin{lemma} For any $p>\frac{1}{2}$, there is constant $c>0$ such that for large enough $n$. \end{lemma} \begin{proof} Follow the argument prior to \cite[Lemma (11.22)]{grimmett1999percolation}. \end{proof} Let $A''_{n}$ denote the event that $Q_{n}$ lies in the interior of a circuit which consists of closed edges in $Q_{2n}$.
+Together with Proposition \ref{prop:event-A'_n} and Lemma \ref{lem:prob-crossing}, we have

-\begin{prop} There exists $\varepsilon_{1}>0$ such that, for each $p>\frac{1}{2}-\varepsilon_{1}$,
+\begin{prop} There exists $\varepsilon_{1},c_{1}>0$ such that, for each $p>\frac{1}{2}-\varepsilon_{1}$,